dark-binary/microsoft-sentinel/Data Connectors/Canary-Token/README.md

 ## Known Limitations
 - The data connector can run only every 1 minute (minimum)
-- The data connector uses a query parameter 'newer_than' which is said to be DEPRECATED soon, making the data connector fail.
+- The data connector uses a query parameter 'newer_than' which is said to be DEPRECATED soon.
+Once the query parameter is deprecated the data connector will start failing.
 Reference: https://docs.canary.tools/incidents/queries.html#all-incidents

 ## Troubleshooting
 - If you encounter any issues during deployment or configuration, refer to the Azure Activity Log for detailed error messages.